cesca95/Soccer-OmniDirectionalRobot/README.md

 - Diameter of the ball:    20 cm
 - Dimension of the robot:   all the information can be found at this [link](https://www.amazon.com/OSOYOO-Robotic-Mecanum-Platform-Raspberry/dp/B07WZJYVB5/?tag=tkm05-20)
 - Position of the camera:   at the center of the robot direct on the *x-axis* with a height of 6 cm from the floor
-- Dimention of the image:   320 X 240 with 30 fps
+- Dimension of the image:   320 X 240 with 30 fps

  ### Assumptions